muhamadnaufalA/TCP-Socket-Springboot/README.md

 # TCP-Socket-Springboot
-This project is a example of server side of TCP Socket with Java Springboot
+This project is a example of server and client side of TCP Socket with Java Springboot